in28minutes/in28minutes.com/flashcard-java-3-basics.md

 card_bg: '#9aacd5'
 cards:
   - title: variable
-    description: n Java, a variable is a location in memory where a programmer can store a value.
+    description: In Java, a variable is a location in memory where a programmer can store a value.
   - title: Primitive variables
     description: These are variables that hold a single value of a primitive data type, such as an integer, float, or boolean.
   - title: Reference variables